Bottles of mead, an alcoholic drink made from fermented honey, which is sacred beverage among some Pagans.

 On a crisp afternoon in October 2015, Mark Hosselton and Kevin Atherton met in a small kitchen on the west side of Columbus, Ohio, where they brewed five gallons of mead for gatherings of the Nine Worlds Kindred, an Ohio heathen group with which both men were affiliated.
 Growing up, both Kevin and Mark had dissatisfactory experiences with Christianity.
 Asatru, however, resonated with both men, especially its perceived ties to ancient European history.
 Mead is understood to be one such connection.
 Evidence of ancient apiculture, and of the use of honey for certain taxes and fees, suggests the prominence of this substance in ancient European society.
 References to mead and alcohol appear frequently in the ancient literature, folklore, and mythology that Asatru draws upon.

-Mark and Kevin discuss mead-making and its historical roots.
-Recording & production by Lauren Pond.
+Audio collage of Mark and Kevin discuss mead-making and its historical roots.

 “Mead, being known as the drink of knowledge, . . . ties into many Norse stories,” said Jenn Fellrath, an Ohio heathen who is close with Kevin and Mark.
 Jenn discovered heathenry through Norwegian heritage and traditions on her father’s side of the family, and she now belongs to the Oath Forge kindred.